Mazoise/42TESTERS-MINISHELL/README.md

 # 42TESTERS-MINISHELL

-WARNING - ON CONSTRUCTION /!\
+WARNING - INCOMPLETE FOR THE MOMENT /!\
-THIS IS NOT A TESTER FOR CORRECTIONS

 1 - cd to the folder with your fonctions